Despotz Records

-Despotz Records is an Independent record label based in Stockholm, Sweden.
-A wide variety of artists are currently affiliated with the label, including Nightrage, Titiyo, and The Deer Tracks.
-In 2016, Despotz Records was one of the 21 labels nominated for the IMPALA FIVEUNDERFIFTEEN campaign shining a light on Europe's most inspiring young labels.
+Despotz Records is a Swedish independent record label based in Stockholm.
+A wide variety of artists are currently affiliated with the label, including Nightrage, Titiyo, and the Deer Tracks.
+In 2016, Despotz Records was one of the 21 labels nominated for the IMPALA FiveUnderFifteen campaign shining a light on Europe's most inspiring young labels.
 The label received the IMPALA Young Label Spotlight Award.